 March 13th – 17th, 2023 – 10:00 – 14:00

-Over the span of the 5 days we will work with tuning into our sensorium and practicing guggling all that we are here and now.
+Over the span of the 5 days, we will work on tuning into our sensorium and practicing juggling all that we are here and now.
 Zornitsa will propose different compositional modes and space perceptions as well as scores working with timing, dynamics, and the imaginary.
-In the last two days we will open up the body toward sound and language, decomposing words, creating new meanings, and working through different ways to communicate.
-In this module, Zornitsa proposed that meaning needs not to be completely understood in sentences and words in order to resonate.
+In the last two days, we will open up the body toward sound and language, decomposing words, creating new meanings, and working through different ways to communicate.
+In this module, Zornitsa proposed that meaning needs not be completely understood in sentences and words in order to resonate.
 We will explore nuance, tone, sound, and decomposing of language.

 Module 3 with Paolo Cingolani (ITA)

 April 23rd – 27th, 2023 – 10:00 – 14:00 (note Sunday to Thursday)

 Instant Composition is a method to create movements, sounds and words in an intuitive and spontaneous way.
 During the workshop we will work from the physicality of the body to the meaning of the words.
 Sounds, pre-verbal text, logics of grammar, cohabitation of movements, and voice will be some of the areas of study touched on during the week.
 The method proposed aims first of all on increasing trust in one’s own intuition and spontaneity, and then on the creative aspect of the action.
 Through the participation of the body and the observation of the mind, the students will learn to create dances and poetry in the flow of the present moment.
 Participants will be guided in the workshop through a progressive approach that starts from the simplicity of the individual act, to reach the complexity and richness of instantaneous group composition.